-After graduating from Anhalt University, Mathilde Scholz, Hannes Wilke, Celeste Meisel, Stella Kornfeld and I initiated perMA — a service design project examining how to build a user-centered and sustainable learning culture within the university’s master program "Intermedia Design".
-We set impulses to solve local problems at the design department and to consistently and sustainably develop the way we want to teach and learn.
+After graduating from Anhalt University, Mathilde Scholz, Hannes Wilke, Celeste Meisel, Stella Kornfeld and I initiated perMA — a project examining how to build a user-centered and sustainable learning culture within the university’s master program "Intermedia Design".
+We set impulses to consistently and sustainably develop the way we want to teach and learn within the design department.

-To get an overview of the challenges and potentials in the master program and on campus, we asked teachers, students and alumni about their experiences and needs through workshops, surveys and interviews.
+To get an overview of the challenges and potentials within the master program and on campus, we conducted workshops, surveys and interviews to talk to teachers, students and alumni about their experiences and needs.

-During the semester, we documented the methods and results of each event in our exhibition in order to make our work transparent and accessible to everyone.
-We asked visitors to further develop the ideas and used the exhibition as a research tool.
+In order to make our work transparent and accessible to everyone, we documented the methods and results of each event in our exhibition that was running throughout the semester.
+We asked visitors to further develop the ideas and also used the exhibition as a research tool.

 We think of every class as a designed service that can be improved continuously with each session.
-Therefore we created the Feedback-Block – a template which is handed out at the end of the seminar and filled out be everybody.
-The professors receive feedback to their course structure and can give the students feedback to their participation.
+Therefore we created the Feedback-Block: A tool to gather feedback by every participant of a seminar at the end of the session.
+Professors receive feedback on their course structure and can give students feedback on their participation.
 The feedback is supposed to help understand the seminar’s users in order to better adjust it to their needs.
-In the long run, this will strengthen the feedback culture at the design department.
+In the long run, this will strengthen the feedback culture within the university's design department.
 Four iterations of the tool were tested in different classes.